psbds/testing-practices-sample/.github/instructions/unit-tests.instructions.md

    ```

    The NullPointerException serves as a clear indicator that the expected annotation is not present, which is valuable diagnostic information.

+## Active Enforcement for GitHub Copilot

+4. **Missing Test File Detection**: When working with any Java file in `src/main/java`, GitHub Copilot must:
+   - Immediately check if the corresponding test file exists in `src/test/java/unit`
+   - If the test file is missing, suggest creating it as the first priority
+   - Provide the exact file path where the test should be created
+   - Offer to generate a basic test template

+5. **Code Review Requirements**: During code reviews, GitHub Copilot should:
+   - Flag any Java class that lacks a corresponding unit test
+   - Suggest test coverage improvements for existing classes
+   - Ensure new classes are accompanied by their test files

+6. **Examples of Missing Test Files**: Based on the current codebase, the following classes are missing tests and should be flagged:
+   - `BaseAuthenticatedResource.java` → needs `BaseAuthenticatedResourceTest.java`
+   - `ItemResource.java` → needs `ItemResourceTest.java`
+   - `CreateItemService.java` → needs `CreateItemServiceTest.java`
+   - `BusinessException.java` → needs `BusinessExceptionTest.java`
+   - `ItemFactory.java` → needs `ItemFactoryTest.java`
+   - And all other classes in the main source tree